alk-language/Alk-IDE/README.md

 When compiled successfully copy `/bitmaps` , `/Preferences` and `/tmp` to `/dist/ALKA-47/` directory.
 Now the directory `/dist/Alka-47/` should contain the standalone application.
 You can now move it to any location you want.

+## Linux
+Download ALKA-47(Linux) directory.
+Make sure that your Linux python version is >= 3.6 (type `python --version` in terminal).

+If not , type the following in the terminal:

+`sudo apt-get update && sudo apt-get upgrade`

+`sudo apt-get install python3.7`